F1LT3R/multi-agent-flow/docs/VISION.md

 Build a JavaScript/Node.js CLI orchestration system where AI agents run in an isolated Docker VM and interact with the host system exclusively through a custom, local Model Context Protocol (MCP) server.
 Each mode uses a configurable AI model (OpenAI, Anthropic, Google, xAI), with strict directory access controls.

+**Distribution**: Installable globally via npm (`npm install -g multi-agent-flow`) for use across multiple projects.

+**Configuration-First Design**: All agent behavior, sequences, and tools are defined via configuration, not hardcoded in the orchestrator.

 ## 1. Core Architecture & Security

 ### Isolation Strategy